Personable Attorneys

 Ready to Fight for You

-Expungement & Sealing Attorneys in Palm Beach, Florida
+Expungement & Sealing Attorneys in Palm Beach & Boca Raton, Florida

-This process can take up to one year, so it is best not to wait until you have been rejected for a job or apartment rental before seeking to have your records expunged or sealed.
-If you are a first-time offender and your case was dropped, you may be eligible for an expungement.
-If you received a withhold, you may be able to have your records sealed.
+The expungement process can take as long as a year, which is why it’s wise not to wait until you face rejection from a job or rental opportunity to begin the process.
+If you are a first-time offender and your case was dismissed, you might qualify for expungement.
+Additionally, if you received a withhold, there may be a chance for your records to be sealed.

 It is never too late to start over.